neozenith/neozenith.github.io/blog/posts/2019-06-18-Advanced-python-testing.md

 That's the **tl;dr** but feel free to read through the rest of the narrative or just check out the [list of references](#references) at the end.

+# Contents

+The article is laid out in a few main sections:

+ - [Overview](#overview): If you only have a few minutes
+ - [Background About Me](#background-about-me): Feel free to skip, but it gives context about my motivation.
+ - [Training Montage](#training-montage): Narrative around some very helpful learning resources
+ - [Basic Code Quality](#basic-code-quality): If you are new to software engineering and testing, please read.
+ - [Advanced Testing](#advanced-testing): Leveraging Mocks, Stubs, Spies, Monkey Patches and Fixtures.
+ - [Conclusion](#conclusion): My key take aways if you only have 5 minutes.
+ - [References](#references): Links to all resources mentioned.

 # Background About Me

 A little about me though, I'm a Software Engineer and recently qualified Data Scientist working for Komatsu mining.

-> DISCLAIMER: All views expressed hear are my own and do not reflect that of my current employer or any former companies or organisations I have been affiliated with.
+> DISCLAIMER: All views expressed here are my own and do not reflect that of my current employer or any former companies or organisations I have been affiliated with.

 **2010-2016**